Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 29 of 365. **Brave and thouthful!**
-- DAY: wednesday, narwaye cyane, pp came to visit me, i feel like im getting better Kabiri ry'umunani gotta lock in in nsbe, hopefully
+- DAY: Thursday, narwaye cyane, pp came to visit me, i feel like im getting better Kabiri ry'umunani gotta lock in in nsbe, hopefully